-Hull City Council offers a range of tenancies to its tenants and more detailed information about the type and length of tenancies the council offers can be found in the Council's Tenancy Policy.
+We offer a range of tenancies to our tenants.
+More detailed information about the type and length of tenancies we offer can be found on our Tenancy policy below -

-The council currently operates an Introductory Tenancy Sceheme.
-This means that any new tenancy granted by the council to a person who is not already a secure tenant of a council property (in Hull or elsewhere) or an assured tenant of social housing must be an introductory tenancy.
+We currently operate an Introductory Tenancy Scheme.
+This means that any new tenancy granted by us to a person who is not already a secure tenant of our property (in Hull or elsewhere) or an assured tenant of social housing must be an introductory tenancy.
 The introductory period lasts for 12 months and in some case up to a maximum of 18 months.
-At the end of the introductory period the tenant will become a secure tenant of the council.
+At the end of the introductory period the tenant will become a secure tenant of the Council.

-A secure tenancy is the most secure form of tenure granted by the council.
-The council can only recover possession of a property where the tenant has a secure tenancy if they have obtained a possession order through the court.
+A secure tenancy is the most secure form of tenure granted by us.
+We can only recover possession of a property where the tenant has a secure tenancy if they have obtained a possession order through the court.

 Ending a tenancy

 If you wish to end a tenancy you are required to give four full weeks notice by completing the Tenancy Termination form below.
 This does not provide the notice, but registers that you want to.

 It is forwarded to your local area Housing office.
 They will then contact you and arrange to send a digital copy of the Tenancy Termination form by email.
 This form must be completed to give the four weeks' notice.

 Once you have given notice to end a tenancy and it has been accepted you cannot withdraw the notice.
 If you have given notice but do not wish to leave you must speak to your local tenancy officer to discuss the situation further.